Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Problem formulation and signal model

 \subsection{RU with PAs operating in the linear regime}

-Under this scenario, the whole RS system is linear time-invariant.
+Following the discussion in Section~\ref{System overview}, this paper considers PAs working in both linear and non-linear regimes.
+In this subsection, let us consider PAs working in the linear regime.
+Under this scenario, the whole RoF system is LTI.
 Thus, the signal model considers the dispersive channel of PMFs and the wireless channel from the UE to the entry RU.
-It is assumed that the UE transmits a known sequence of samples, $\boldsymbol{s}=[s_0, \cdots, s_{K-1}]^{\mathrm{T}} \in \mathbb{C}^{K\times1}$ over $K$ subcarriers.
+It is assumed that the UE transmits a known sequence of samples, $\boldsymbol{s}=[s_0, \cdots, s_{K-1}]^{\mathrm{T}} \in \mathbb{C}^{K\times1}$ over $K$ frequency points.
 Initially, the signals undergo the wireless channel between the UE and the RU, which is unknown to the CU.
-Due to the sparse nature of the sub-THz wireless channel, the line-of-sight (LoS) components are considered to be dominant.
-Thus, the $k$th element of the input signal at the RoF, $S_k$ with $\boldsymbol{x}=[x_0,x_1,\cdots, x_{K-1}]^{\mathrm{T}}$ (see Fig.~\ref{signal model linear}), can be written as

-where \begin{itemize} \item $A$ is a complex value absorbing the effects of the wireless channel and the phase offset between the UE and the RoF.
-The magnitude of $A$ represents the pathloss in LoS. \item $\tau$ is the unknown propagation delay including TOA and the clock offset, which can be expressed as